Janluak/datesy/docs/source/intro.rst

 Making intro to data handling in python nice and easy!

-The ``datesy`` package provides easy handling (read/write) of standard file types, the conversion between the file types as well as basic data inspection functionalities.
+The ``datesy`` package provides the conversion between the file types as well as basic data inspection functions.

 It is designed for an easy start into the python world and data handling in it without having to think of unnecessary basics.